iksi/kirby-fingerprint/readme.md

-# Fingerprint
+# Fingerprint for Kirby 2

-The Fingerprint plugin is updated to be compatible with Kirby 2.3.0 and up using the new component architecture.

 ## What is it?